hands-on-cloud/hands-on.cloud/hugo/content/CloudFormation Tutorial - How To Automate EC2 Instance In 5 Mins/index.md

 It consists of 4 subnets:

-* 2 public subnets
+* 2 public subnets.
-* 2 private subnets
+* 2 private subnets.

 Here's what you'll get by the end: